Thomas Williams (cardinal): Archbishop of Wellington

-Moral campaigns

-He campaigned strongly against the passage of the law allowing civil unions in New Zealand saying it would turn New Zealand into a "moral wasteland".
+Williams campaigned strongly against the passage of the law allowing civil unions in New Zealand saying it would turn New Zealand into a "moral wasteland".
 He also campaigned against the expansion of casinos.

 Conclave and retirement

 Williams was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.
-He resigned as Archbishop of Wellington on 21 March 2005 having reached the age of 75 years and was succeeded by the then Coadjutor Archbishop, John Dew.
+He resigned as Archbishop of Wellington on 21 March 2005 having reached the age of 75 and was succeeded by Coadjutor Archbishop John Dew.

+In retirement, Williams lived at a retirement village in Waikanae.
+He died there on 22 December 2023, at the age of 93.